 Seller: Good choice, I’ll wrap it for you.

-The alternative question asked which one the prospect preferred, not which one they want to buy.
+The alternative question asked which one the prospect preferred, not which one they wanted to buy.
 Once a choice is made the seller makes an assumption that they can now close a sale.
 If the prospect wasn't ready to buy the sales person hoped they were too polite or too timid to stop them as they started ringing the till, arranging delivery, or processing the order.

-The good news is: With a few changes, adaptations, and development, the alternative closing technique can be used for closing a sale in a modern professional sales setting with B2B and Direct Sales prospects.
+The good news is: With a few changes, adaptations, and development, the alternative closing technique can be used to support closing a sale in a modern, professional way.

 So here are some ideas on closing a sale with the Alternative technique...